estnltk/estnltk/docs/tutorials/ner.rst

    'Toomas Hendrik Ilves']

-When calling a property `text.named_entities`, `estnltk` executes on the background the whole text processing pipeline, including tokenization, morphological analysis and named entity extraction.
+When calling a property :py:attr:`estnltk.text.Text.named_entities`, `estnltk` executes on the background the whole text processing pipeline, including tokenization, morphological analysis and named entity extraction.

 A class :class:`estnltk.text.Text` additionally provides a number of useful methods to get more information on the extracted entities::